 - The design might be too simplistic for some women

 Nothing says you’re ready to take things to a whole new level like a beautiful promise ring.
 It’s the perfect way to promise your love and partnership to someone.
 And regardless if you’re looking for one that will symbolise your romance or your everlasting friendship, there are many models to choose from nowadays, so make sure the ring you decide on suits perfectly the style and personality of your partner or your friend.
+The more thought you put into it the more meaningful it will be.

 Do share with us in the comments!